Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 For a residential garage, a brightness level of 20 lumens per square foot is more than adequate for areas designated for car parking or storage.

-Feel free to use the below to calculate Lumens for your garage.
-Just plug in the size of your garage and the level of brightness, in (Lumens Per Square Foot), you desire.
+Feel free to use the garage lighting calculator below to calculate Lumens for your garage.
+Just plug in the size of your garage and the desired brightness level, in (Lumens Per Square Foot).

 How Many Lumens for a 24X24 Garage?